MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 06/01-MiniLab_Create a VM Scale Set in the Azure Portal.md

 5. Leave the default value of **ScaleSet VMs** for **Orchestrator**.

-6. Select a marketplace image for Image.
+6. Select a marketplace image for **Image**.
 In this example, we have chosen Ubuntu Server 18.04 LTS.

-7. Enter your desired username, and select which authentication type you prefer.
+7. Enter your desired username and select which authentication type you prefer.

     - A **Password** must be at least 12 characters long and meet three out of the four following complexity requirements: one lower case character, one upper case character, one number, and one special character.